Used Car Resources

-Well, the truth is there's really no short answer to this question.
+Well, the truth is there's really no short answer to these questions.
 The reason?
 There are both really nice repossessed vehicles in excellent condition ... as well as beat-up clunkers that look like someone had lived in them.

 It's like most things in life.
 There's both the good and the bad.
 The fact is that many people won't even consider saving on a repo car because they have a preconceived notion that they all have been abused and are in bad condition.

-However, I can tell you first-hand, this kind of thinking simply doesn't quite match up with the facts.
+However, I can tell you first-hand, this kind of thinking simply doesn't match up with the facts because, yes, large numbers of late-model cars also get repossessed and many end up at open-to-the-public repo auctions.

-It's the smaller group of remaining vehicles that get our attention, and that we think many car shoppers are missing out on.
+But then there's the rest.
+These are the potential gems that really got our attention, and that we think many car shoppers are missing out on.

 The Law Of Numbers